-In consideration of the information analyzed in the above sections of this report, staff recommends that the population growth rate be set at 0.5% for calendar year 2023.
-Aside from the uncharacteristically high population growth in 2020, recent population estimates have shown a negative growth rate for the unincorporated area.
+In consideration of the information analyzed in the above sections of this report, staff recommends that the population growth rate be set at 0.5% for calendar year 2024 Growth Goal.

+Recent population estimates have shown a negative growth rate for the unincorporated area.
 However, DOF population estimates between Census years are derived primarily from new housing construction reported by the County annually.
 Census data indicates that the County's population has actually grown over the past decade, and AMBAG projections show this steady increase is likely to continue.
 In addition, the number of housing projects currently in the County's permitting pipeline, as well as the elevated permit activity seen in recent years, point to a potentially increased demand for market rate permits that may continue through next year.
 Therefore, setting a growth rate of 0.5% for the year 2023 would allow for Santa Cruz County to continue to provide its fair share of statewide population growth.